By Simha Rosenberg

 Our team can also help with a series of projects.

-Then again, maybe you really are ready to do that logo.
-And we do it.
-Then, as your organization grows – and your needs grow as well – you can come back to us.
-We already know you.
-We have a relationship.
+Then again, maybe you are ready to do that logo.
+We do it, and then, your organization grows – and your needs grow as well.
+You can come back to us.
+We already know you and have a relationship.
 So, we can write a communications plan, design the signage for your conference, create invitations for your fundraiser, create branded images for social media, and help you choose the right contact relationship management system.

 You can hire one of us, some of us, or all of us.
 When you’re ready.
 Short-term or longer-term.
 No pressure.